-Glossybox also has a loyalty scheme but it is not as rewarding as the Birchbox one.
-If you review the products of your monthly box, on their online website, you will receive Glossydots (let’s give it to them that’s an amazing branding name and for some unknown girly reason, Glossydots make me excited).
+Glossybox also has a loyalty scheme which has changed over the years.
+It used to be that if you review the products of your monthly box, on their online website, you will receive Glossydots (let’s give it to them that’s an amazing branding name and for some unknown girly reason, Glossydots make me excited).
 Eventually, while you collect Glossydots you will earn a free box (1000 Glossydots for a free box).
 Rough maths shows that at the current Glossydot rate, and if you review all your items each month, you will get 1 free box every 10 boxes so roughly, 1 free box a year.
-That’s not bad, anything free is nice right?
-But for all that reviewing work, it is definitely not as rewarding as the Birchbox scheme.

 For more info: https://www.glossybox.co.uk/

 I am not affiliated with any company or brand.
 These are my views and experiences.